AashiqAli/slayerai/README.md

 **Fun Commands**

-- `/nekogiggle` — sends a random meme image in the channel.
+- `/neko giggle` — sends a random meme image in the channel.

 Example:

-/nekogiggle
+/neko giggle

 You can pass optional keywords to narrow the meme selection (the bot uses `https://api.apileague.com/retrieve-random-meme` when configured):

-/nekogiggle keywords:cat,airplane
+/neko giggle keywords:cat,airplane

-To use the external API, set `MEME_API_KEY` in your `.env` (the key is optional; the bot falls back to bundled images).
+To use the external API, set `MEME_API_KEY` in your `.env`.

 **Commands**